Mantan21/Genshin-Impact-Wish-Simulator/README.md

 5. **The most complete banners** of all existing simulator, user can switch and do gacha on every banner starts from version 1.0 - latest.
 6. Gacha Milestone Bonus, Starglitter and Stardust, exchangable to Aquaint or Intertwined Fate at Shop
 7. **Shop** section to refill Primogem and Genesis Crystal
+8. Purchasable Outfits and Blessing of the Welkin Moon
-8. Shared Pity with previous banner, User can continuously gacha on different banner version without reset pity.
+9. Shared Pity with previous banner, User can continuously gacha on different banner version without reset pity.
-9. **Wish Details** for every banner.
+10. **Wish Details** for every banner.
-10. Different banner type has different **Gacha History**
+11. Different banner type has different **Gacha History**
-11. **Inventory** to show all items ( characters and weapons ) that already owned by gacha
+12. **Inventory** to show all items ( Weapons, Characters and Outfits ) that already owned by gacha or purchasement
-12. Screenshot and download wish result as Image localy.
+13. Screenshot and download wish result as Image localy.
-13. Pity Counter, User can track their current information and history of their pity
+14. Pity Counter, User can track their current information and history of their pity
-14. Mobile Friendly, responsive layout both landscape and portrait orientation.
+15. Mobile Friendly, responsive layout both landscape and portrait orientation.
-15. Link generator when user want to share their gacha result through internet.
+16. Link generator when user want to share their gacha result through internet.
-16. All user's data will saves to localstorage and indexedDB.
+17. All user's data will saves to localstorage and indexedDB.

 ## Pity System